 Some hasty thoughts follow.

 Familiarity is a misunderstood virtue.
-Cultivating a sense of belonging is under-practiced and misunderstood.
+Cultivating a sense of belonging is under-practiced.
 No matter where you live it is worth trying to improve the small things of your world.
 Romanticism has always elevated the pleasure of adventure over the pleasure of belonging, to an almost comical degree in recent times—everyone’s favorite hobby just so happens to be “travel”.
-I think this is something of an oversight. (however I am not against travel!
-I think seeing the world is a great hobby, but it’s one that you should try at home, too.)
+I think this is something of an oversight.
+(I am not against travel: I think seeing the world is a great hobby, but it’s one that you should try at home, too.)

 (And this is not a post about staying put forever.
 You should pursue opportunity and leverage yourself wherever you can.
 But wherever you settle should also be a place you come to care about, and not a transitory thing.
 Places, institutions, and families are the things that may outlive us, we should build them whenever we can.
 Love and effort turn them into their glorious forms, like the princess and her frog.)

 Do we find it difficult to cultivate familiarity these days?
 There is a Twitter joke:

 It’s true, but why?
 I think the paradox is explained simply: hanging out, catching up, etc, are inadequate because they are too big.
 Familiarity is crucially the maintaining of weak ties, or else the maintaining of strong ties in weak ways.
 Some things can only be made strong by binding one thousand tiny threads.
 So the problem isn’t that friends must hang out more, the problem is that they haven’t seen each other in forever (without hanging out).
 What creates strong friendships are repeated, tiny, and unplanned interactions.